bjucps/cps110-thinkcspy/_sources/Classes/UserDefinedClasses.rst

 other name, but nobody ever does!) is automatically set to reference the newly created object that needs to be initialized.

 So let's use our new Point class now.
-This next part should look a little familiar, if you remember some of the syntax for how we created instances of the Turtle class, in the :ref:`chapter on Turtle graphics <turtles_chap>`.
+This next part should look a little familiar, if you remember some of the syntax for how we created instances of the Turtle class, in the :ref:`chapter on Turtle graphics <turtles-chap>`.

 .. activecode:: chp13_classes1